 I cannot press upon the board with too much zeal the necessity of a light-house on Alligator reef; four vessels have been wrecked there, and in the neighborhood, in the last four months; when, if there had been a light, the vessels could have rounded the point of reef and come to in a good roadstead, in from six to three fathoms.

 Alligator Reef forms a kind of elbow or turning point for vessels passing either way through the Florida Pass.
-It is about midway between Carysfort Reef and Dry Bank light-houses, sixty-one nautical miles distant the one from the other, leaving between them an unlighted space of upwards of thirty miles for the navigator to grope his way through, and having to contend against strong and irregular currents, which are greatly influenced by the prevailing winds, by the tides, and by the general character and state of the weather.
+It is about midway between Carysfort Reef and Dry Bank [Sombrero Key] light-houses, sixty-one nautical miles distant the one from the other, leaving between them an unlighted space of upwards of thirty miles for the navigator to grope his way through, and having to contend against strong and irregular currents, which are greatly influenced by the prevailing winds, by the tides, and by the general character and state of the weather.
 With the establishment of this light on the border of the reefs, navigation around Cape Florida from the Gulf of Mexico will, with the other aids to navigation, be made comparatively easy and safe, with ordinary attention and care.On July 15, 1870 Congress finally responded with $100,000 to start construction.
 Indian Key, situated four miles from the reef, was selected as the staging area for the construction effort and was equipped with a wharf, storage facilities, and lodging and a cistern for the laborers.

-Atop the vertical foundation piles, six lengths of piles slopped upwards to the lantern and watch rooms.
+Atop the vertical foundation piles, six lengths of piles sloped upwards to the lantern and watch rooms.
 Running horizontally and diagonally between the piles, a network of braces held the structures together like the filaments in a spider’s web.
 A one-story square dwelling was built on a platform high above the water to keep it safe from even mountainous seas.
 A spiral staircase sheathed with iron served as the tower’s spine, providing structural support and linking the dwelling to the lantern room, over 130 feet above the water.

 After $185,000 had been expended in its construction, the lighthouse was placed into service on November 25, 1873.
 A revolving first-order Fresnel lens filled the lantern room and produced a scintillating series of flashes separated by five seconds and with every sixth flash red.
 In July 1880, additional ruby panels were installed on the lens to change its characteristic so every third flash was red.
-New mineral-oil lamps were supplied to the station in 1884 to take the place of the lard-oil lamps, and an oil room, large enough to hold a year's supply, was built and hung beneath the dwelling.
-Red sectors were added to the lantern room in 1891 to mark nearby reefs.
+New mineral-oil lamps were supplied to the station in 1884 to take the place of the lard-oil lamps, and an oil room, large enough to hold a year’s supply (about 2,206 gallons), was built and hung beneath the dwelling.
+Red sectors were added to the lantern room in September 1891 to mark nearby reefs.

 Alligator Reef Lighthouse warned ships of the invisible danger posed by the submerged reef, but early on there was little to no warning of another danger that threatened ship traffic and even the crew on the lighthouse – hurricanes.
 The most devastating storm to strike Alligator Reef Lighthouse spoiled the Labor Day festivities of 1935.
 Keeper Jones A. Pervis left a detailed account of the event.